Section 05 / 10

 4. Ownership Transfer and Balance Sheet Recognition

-The standard requires proper legal transfer of asset ownership to Sukuk certificateholders (or their representatives).
-Assets must be: (a) Removed from issuer's balance sheet. (b) Recorded in the Sukuk entity's balance sheet in the name of certificateholders. (c) Documented with legally enforceable deeds of ownership.
 If legal or tax constraints prevent such registration, specific conditions must be met to ensure issuer creditors cannot compete with Sukuk holders for the assets.

-Structural Requirements in the Sukuk standard
+Structural Requirements in the Newer Framework

 Asset Eligibility